-5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Electricity: Mains Gas: Mains Drainage: Mains
+5.0 SERVICES (No tests have been applied to any of the services) Water: Mains Mains Electricity: Mains Gas: Mains Drainage: Mains Central Heating: Gas fired boiler to radiators.

-Central Heating: Gas-fired boiler ot radiators 6.0 OUTBUILDIN OUTBUILDINGS Garage: None Others: None 7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible.
-The report cannot therefore confirm that such parts of the property are free from defect.
+6.0 OUTBUILDINGS Garage: None.
+Others: None.
+7.0 GENERAL CONDITION - A building survey has not been carried out, nor has any inspection been made of any woodwork, services or other parts of the property which were covered, unexposed or inaccessible The report cannot therefore confirm that such parts of the property are free from defect.
 Failure to rectify defects, particularly involving water penetration may result in further and more serious defects arising.
 Where defects exist and where remedial work is necessary, prospective purchasers are advised to seek accurate estimates and costings from appropriate Contractors or Specialists before proceeding with the purchase.
-Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. mutual chimne The property was occupied, furnished and the majority of floors were covered.
-Inspection of the main roof coverings and mutual chimney stacks was observed from ground level only.
-This was restricted in part due to the height of the building and boundary constraints.
-The property appears to have been adequately maintained.
-The market value reflects that there is wear and tear to some items and that maintenance, repair or upgrading will be required.
-There are trees located within the immediate area.
-General advice suggests that no tree should be planted any closer to a building than its mature height and regular maintenance is desirable.
-8.0 ESSENTIAL I property) NTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the rty) None.
-8.1 Retention .1 Retention recommended: N/A
+Generally we will not test or report on boundary walls, fences, outbuildings, radon gas or site contamination. imney stacks w urnished and floors were covered.
+The inspection of the main roof covering to the building as observed from ground level only.
+This was restricted in part, due to the height of the The property appears to have been adequately maintained.
+No obvious significant defects were identified which would adversely affect value of security.
+There are tree There are trees located within close proximity.
+General advice suggest that no trees should be planted any closer to a building than its mature height and regular maintenance is desirable.

 8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property) None.
-8.1 Retention 1 Retention recommended: N/A 9.0 ROADS &FOOTPATHS Generally assi Generally assumed to be adopted and maintained by the Local Authority.
-10.0 BUILDINGS INSURANCE (£): GROSS EXTERNAL FLOOR AREA 81 Square metres • This figure is an opinion of an appropriate sum for which the property and substantial outbuildings should be insured against total destruction on a re-instatement basis assuming reconstruction of the property in its existing design and materials.
-Furnishings and fittings have not been included.
-No allowance has been included for inflation during the insurance period or during re-construction and no allowance has been made for VAT, other than on professional fees.
-Further discussions with your insurers is advised.
-11.0 GENERAL REMARKS
+8.1 Retention on recommended: N/A. 9.0 ROADS &FOOTPATHS Assumed to be adopted by the Local Authori ty.
+10.0 BUILDINGS INSURANCE (£): 300,000 GROSS EXTERNAL FLOOR AREA 85 Square metres should be insured against total property in its existing design allowance has been included al destruction or and materials. for inflation duri m for which the property and so n a re-instatement basis assun Furnishings and fittings have n ing the insurance period or dun n on professional fees.
+Furthe ning reconstruct not been include ring re-construct tion of the ed.
+No tion and no

-The building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
+The Building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
 The flat may have a common building reinstatement policy.

-The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of tenement flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.